danielsaidi/ScrollKit/README.md

 ## About ScrollKit

-ScrollKit adds powerful scrolling features to `SwiftUI`, like scroll offset tracking and header views that stretch and transform as you pull down, then stick to the top when you scroll.
+ScrollKit adds powerful scrolling features to `SwiftUI`, like scroll offset tracking and a header view that stretches and transform as you pull down, then sticks to the top when you scroll.

 The result can look like this, or completely different: